Zabihullah313/University/README.md

 - Maintain a structured academic archive

-Maintained by: Zabihullah Mohammadi
+-Maintained by: Zabihullah Mohammadi
-Field: Computer Engineering interested in Artificial Intelligence and Software Engineering University : Amirkabir University of Technology
+-Field: Computer Engineering interested in Artificial Intelligence and Software Engineering -University : Amirkabir University of Technology